 "I just like the contrast of someone being ‘oh, I’m powerful and scary’ from far away I’m gonna be so mean," she told Pix11, "and then that mean thing showing up on a colorful, idiotically happy cake at their home or work, that delights me.”

 Now, you can be delighted by this, too.
-For $35 you can go to the Troll Cakes' website and submit the comment and the address of the troll.
+Unfortunately it's only in the U.S. for now, but if you're there on holiday - for around £30 you can go to the Troll Cakes' website and submit the comment and the address of the troll.
 Thek will then turn it into a cake and ship it off in a box that includes the hater's original comment.
 They ship anywhere in the U.S., but if you're sending to someone in New York City, you can sign up for next day in-person delivery.

 Thek promises that the comment may be terrible, but the cake is edible and delicious.
 Not to mention, pretty.
 Just look at all those colorful sprinkles.
 The words "You Donkey Witch" never looked so delightful.

 Don't know where the comment came from?
 Don't worry, Troll Cakes isn't just a bakery, it's also a detective agency.
 For around £50, Thek will figure out where this person lives or works and send a cake over to them.
 She does say that not all cases will be accepted, so no, you probably can't go sending Troll Cakes to the celebrities you don't like.

 For a limited time, though, Thek will send a cake to the White House featuring your favorite Donald Trump tweet.
 The "Tiny Hands Special" costs £25, but she swears is "bigly satisfying."
 She even posted a photo of one of the cakes she was shipping to 1600 Pennsylvania Avenue, which included the president's quote about having the "highest ratings since the World Trade Center came down" from his recent Associated Press interview.